 In the early 2000s, it became apparent that the cement render from 1971 was not going to last much longer as a substrate for the painted dial: planning started to remove the render, and replace the unsatisfactory stone underneath.
 It was hoped that a new stone backing would provide a long-term solution for the painted dial.

-After hacking off some of the render (necessarily destroying the painted dial) in order to examine the state of the stone underneath, the dial was replaced with a printed graphic of what the dial ought to look like, but without a gnomon.
+In 2019, after hacking off some of the render (necessarily destroying the painted dial) in order to examine the state of the stone underneath, the dial was replaced with a printed graphic of what the dial ought to look like, but without a gnomon.
 It had been planned to replace the stonework in 2020, but that has now been delayed.

 Apart from passing references in histories and guide-books, there seem to have been no early attempts to recount the history of the dial, or to explain how to read it.
 Carter’s History of 1753 mentions the dial as a